reduxjs/react-redux/docs/using-react-redux/connect-extracting-data-with-mapStateToProps.md

 ### Only Return New Object References If Needed

-React-Redux does shallow comparisons to see if the `mapStateToProps` results have changed.
+React Redux does shallow comparisons to see if the `mapStateToProps` results have changed.
 It’s easy to accidentally return new object or array references every time, which would cause your component to re-render even if the data is actually the same.

 Many common operations result in new object or array references being created: